 First, clip the corners before turning the fabric right side out.
 This will reduce extra bulk in the corner.
 Be careful and don’t cut any stitches.

 Then, turn the fabric right side out and use something with a point to gently push the corner out to make the corner sharp.
-This can be the closed end of scissors, the end of a paintbrush handle, or even the eraser end of a pencil.
 Whatever you use, be careful to not push through the fabric.

 What You Learned